 Hi there!
-I’m Jacob Muller, a Library and Information Science graduate student in my final semester at Indiana University Bloomington seeking a role in digital collections and either government or academic libraries and archives.
-My coursework and research focus primarily on information freedom, information justice, and digital collections.
+I’m Jacob Muller, a recent MLIS grad seeking a role in government/academic libraries.
+My professional experience, research, and course history focus primarily on intellectual freedom, information justice, and digital collections.

-• Managed the operations of two university residence hall libraries through collection development, collaboration across a supervisory team, required administrative tasks, and a regular on-call rotation.
+•Managed the operations of two university residence hall libraries, overseeing collection development, administrative workflows, and a rotating on-call schedule in collaboration with supervisory team.

-• Trained, scheduled, supervised, and evaluated a staff of 15 library employees.
+• Hired, trained, scheduled, and evaluated a staff of 15 library employees, fostering a team culture grounded in service excellence and professional development.

-• Aided in event operations for author signings and book conventions of up to 1,000 attendees.
+• Coordinated staff operations for author signings and book conventions serving up to 1,000 attendees, ensuring seamless event execution from setup through close.

-• Led a team of editors to ensure timely print and digital content delivery for a large readership base.
+• Led a team of 7 copy editors for University Newspaper to ensure timely print and digital content delivery for a large readership base.

-• Implemented processes to improve editing efficiency and reduce errors, enhancing content quality.
+• Implemented new training processes to improve workflow efficiency and reduce content errors while adhering to AP Style guidelines.

 Indiana University – Bloomington